sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ## Summary
-Fortunately all these can be obtained in one go using the `epi.tests()` function from the `epiR`package.
+Fortunately, all these can be obtained in one go using the `epi.tests()` function from the `epiR`package.
 The function however requires a table formatted in a specific way.
-Below we creat the table
+Below we create the table

 ```r